Generic initial ideals of modular polynomial invariants: Abstract

 \section{Abstract}

 We study the generic initial ideals ($ \gin $) of certain ideals that arise in modular invariant theory.
 For all cases an explicit generating set is known we compute the generic initial ideal of the Hilbert ideal of a cyclic group of prime order for all monomial orders.
-We also consider the initial ideal of the ideal of transfers for an arbitrary group with respect to the reverse lexicographic order.
-We show that if this ideal is Borel fixed for a module then it stays Borel fixed for all its submodules.
-As an incidental result we note that $\gin$ respects a permutation of the variables in the monomial order.
+We also consider the Klein four group and note that its Hilbert ideals are Borel fixed with certain orderings of the variables.
+In all situations we consider, it is possible to select a monomial order such that the gin of the Hilbert ideal is equal to its initial ideal.
+As an incidental result we show that $\gin$ respects a permutation of the variables in the monomial order.